psychlopsdev/PsychlopsJS/import/doc/Rectangle.md

 ### Translation

 `Rectangle& centering()`
-:place the rectangle at center of the window.
+: place the rectangle at center of the window.

 `Rectangle& centering(double x, double y)`
 `Rectangle& centering(Point new_center)`